Trey-Ice/URL-Tracker-remove/README.md

 Vibed :T sorry

-Note doesn't work on reddit's site but does with on Reddit links
+Note doesn't work on reddit's site but does on Reddit links

 Works With YT,Amazon,Ebay,Reddit(Links only, not pasting to site), Twitter/X, Facebook(should), Instagram,